gabrimatx/SelfDrivingDrone/docs/README.md

 ### **Visualization**
 As a finishing touch, 2 real time windows are initiated, each operating on the same dedicated thread.
 These windows serve the purpose of visualizing the following:
 1. The live video feed captured by the drone, with bounding boxes drawn around any obstacles present in the scene.
-2. A graphical representation, comprising 3 `matplotlib.subplots`, that illustrate the displacement of the nearest obstacle’s center (divided into its x,y components) relative to the setpoints for each PID along with the area of the obstacle.
-The Area is given by the number of pixels it occupies within the scene.
+2. A graphical representation, comprised of 3 'matplotlib.subplots', that illustrates the difference between each input variable and its corresponding setpoint over time.

 <br>
 <br>